Asphalt Sealcoating Service

 We recommend you seal a new asphalt driveway or parking lot one year after it was paved.
 And, then sealing one year after that.

-After these two initial seal coating jobs, we recommend that you then just watch your new driveway, parking lot or other pavement.
-It will eventually start getting lighter in color (grey or white).
+After these two initial seal coating jobs, we recommend that you keep an eye on your new driveway, parking lot or other pavement.
+It will eventually start getting lighter, and start looking gray or even white.
 The lighter in color it gets, the more dried out your asphalt driveway or parking lot is.
 The more it dries out, the more weak and brittle it becomes.

 A driveway’s seal coat usually lasts a few years.
 If you have asphalt pavement that gets more traffic and is exposed to more damaging elements, like a parking lot, it may need a new layer sooner.
 However, we make sure to inspect your asphalt paving before recommending resealing since the old adage rings true – “Too much of a good thing is a bad thing.”
 Sealing too often can lead to a build up of sealer that begins to show unsightly hairline cracks.